HSPT 2012 Registration Open!

 Each person will compete individually and must be a high school student.

 Contestants are given approximately eight programming problems to solve within four hours.
-The contestant solving the most problems wins.
-Ties are broken based on the time taken to solve /the problems, and number of attempts.
+The contestant in each division solving the most problems wins.
+Ties are broken based on the time taken to solve the problems, and number of attempts.
 There is no penalty assessed for problems not solved.

-Solution programs must be written in C, C++, or Java.
-Although it is necessary that each contestant be familiar with either C, C++, or Java, the emphasis of the contest is on problem solving rather than on the specific details of the language.
+Solution programs must be written in C/C++, Java, or Python 3 (note: Python 2 is not supported).
+Although it is necessary that each contestant be familiar with one of the supported languages, the emphasis of the contest is on problem solving rather than on the specific details of the language.

 Contest Programming Environments